alexharri/website/posts/planes.md

 </Section> */}

-## Constant-normal form
+### Constant-normal form

-We've covered the point-normal form of planes, and how we can derive the point-normal from three points in 3D space.

-There's one form we've yet to cover, which is a more canonical way to describe planes: using a normal $\vec{n}$ and a distance $d$.
-This is called the _constant-normal form_ of a plane.
+There's one way to describe planes we've yet to cover, which is through a normal $\vec{n}$ and a distance $d$.

 <Scene scene="constant-normal-form" height={400} />

+This is called the _constant-normal form_.
+It makes lots of calculations using planes much simpler.

 In the constant-normal form, the distance $d$ denotes how close the plane gets to the origin.
 Thought of another way: multiplying the normal $\vec{n}$ by $d$ yields the point on the plane that's closest to the origin.